Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 ## Introduction

-Master Data management is the organisation of people, processes and technologies to create and maintain a reliable data environment for master data.
+Business Data management is the organisation of people, processes and technologies to create and maintain a reliable data environment for business.

->[The Tale of Two Customers (James B & Bing AI, 2023)](xref:a-tale-of-two-customers) shows how well-understood, linked Master Data can help improve customer experience and business success.
+>[The Tale of Two Customers (James B & Bing AI, 2023)](xref:a-tale-of-two-customers) shows how well-understood, linked information can help improve customer experience and business success.
 It talks about two experiences of customer service, one positive and one negative, through the eyes of Alice (who has a good experience) and Bob (who has a bad one).
 >
 >I think we've all been Alice or Bob at some point, and it's likely that when we felt like Alice, we used the company again.
 And when we felt like Bob, we avoided them and repeatedly told our friends and family about the poor experience.

-## Master Data
+## Business Data

-Master Data is a confusing term.
+Business Data is a broad term; you could ask several people and never get a consistent answer.

-This article refers to 'the critical information required to run the organisation' as 'Master Data'.
+This article refers to 'the critical information required to run the organisation' as 'Business Data'.
 Each department may have its own.
 Acquisitions will have their own.
 Partners will have their own.

+> You might have heard the term 'Master Data Management'.
+In this article we'll eschew the word as its not in keeping with culture.
+Links to outside sources will still use that term as its been active for at least 15 years.

 How do we ensure our Enterprise has an up-to-date, single view of the customer?

-**By Managing our Master Data**.
+**by managing critical business information**

-Master Data management (MDM) is the organisation of people, processes and technologies to create and maintain data in a way which is:
+Business Data management is the organisation of people, processes and technologies to create and maintain data in a way which is:

 * Authoritative
 * Reliable